About our forest.

 The Enchanted Forest also works in close partnership with Forestry and Land Scotland, to enhance the natural features of the forest.
 When recent conservation work changed the landscape around Loch Dunmore, the creative team were quick to react to the new opportunity this presented.

 The removal of non-native rhododendron plants to encourage biodiversity, opened up more of the loch and inspired the name of the 2017 show Oir An Uisge – ‘edge of the water’

 Rhododendron ponticum forms dense thickets and shades out native plants.
 If left uncontrolled, it will eventually dominate the habitat to the virtual exclusion of all other plant life.

 Forestry and Land Scotland plan to replace to replace the rhododendron – which it classes as Scotland’s most invasive non-native plant – with more typical riparian vegetation, such as hazel, willow, alder and aspen.

 Our forests are at risk from tree pests and diseases which can hitch a ride in mud and debris on your shoes.
 Please clean your shoes before visiting Faskally Wood and help slow the spread of disease.
 Find out more here

 Faskally Wood is home to a diverse range of wildlife.
 There are kingfishers and herons, and goldeneye ducks that nest in the trees.
-The 2018 Environmental Impact Study found that the wildlife in the forest shows no signs of being affected by the activities surrounding the event.
+Our most recent Environmental Impact Study, conducted in July 2023, found that the wildlife in the forest shows no signs of being affected by the activities surrounding the event.